-More detailed breakdown of the lending portfolio of the Bank is provided in the appendix.
-Same breakdown for the whole K&H Group on consolidated basis can be also found in the appendix.
+More detailed breakdown of the lending portfolio of K&H Bank is provided in the appendix.

 Credit risk response

 Once risks have been identified, measured, monitored and reported, it is the responsibility both of line management and committees to respond, i.e. to bring risks in line with the risk appetite, either by avoiding (further) risk, reducing it (mitigation) or transferring the risk or by simply accepting the risk.